nrinaudo/kantan.csv/README.md

 often better represented as tuples.

-Tuples of any arity (up to 22, which as the time of writing is the maximum supported by scala) are supported out of the box, and works just as with collections:
+Tuples of any arity (up to 22, which as the time of writing is the maximum supported by scala) are supported out of the box, and work just as with collections:

 ```scala
 csv.rowsR[(String, Int, Float, Boolean)]("input.csv", ',')